Originally Posted by Wrngway

 Let us know after further driving with it.

 Bilstein B8 Euro-spec struts, Bilstein B8 shocks, eibach pro-kit springs, Remus exhaust, stage 3 intake manifold,Stage 2 AA tune, BMW Short shift kit.
 Silicon intake pipe.
 M3 control arms front, M3 rear.
 ECS trailing arm with whiteline bushings.
 Purple powerflex subframe bushings.
 Yellow power flex upper shock mounts.
-Solid mass flywheel OE weight.
+Single mass flywheel OE weight.